IvanekLumberjack888/IvanekLumberjack888/README.md

-- 👋 Hi, I’m @IvanekLumberjack888
+- 👋 Hi, I’m Ivanek Lumberjack
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and data analytics
 - 🌱 I’m currently learning Python and SQL
-- 📫 How to reach me https://www.linkedin.com/in/ivodolezal1/
+- 📫 How to reach me https://www.linkedin.com/in/ivodolezal888/
 - 🗣️ Language: I prefer "Czech" language, but if you want you can use English
 - 😄 Pronouns: HE - ON (Czech speak)
 - ⚡ Fun fact: I am from Brno. 🏙️